 If you wake others up with your snoring, have a dry mouth in the mornings, and never seem to get restful sleep, you might have obstructive sleep apnea.
 This disease can be very dangerous and may raise your risk of stroke and heart attack if untreated.
 Fortunately, Aquila Dental in Chandler, Arizona, offers dental sleep medicine solutions that can help you.
-Call the office or request a consultation with Richard Higgs, DDS, or Sandra Browning, DMD, online to learn more.
+Call the office or request a consultation with Richard Higgs, DDS, online to learn more.

 Obstructive sleep apnea is a serious illness that causes repeated breathing interruptions as you sleep.
 If you have obstructive sleep apnea, your throat muscles relax so much while sleeping that the soft tissues of your tongue and mouth collapse into your airway.
 This clogs your airway and stops your breathing.

 The typical obstructive sleep apnea cycle includes airway blockage, followed by snoring or gasping for air.
 This prompts a brief waking period that can be as short as a few seconds, followed by falling asleep again.
 Most obstructive sleep apnea sufferers don’t remember snoring or waking up many times during the night, so you might only hear about these things from a loved one.

 The signs of obstructive sleep apnea can appear both at night and during the day.
 Some symptoms to watch out for include:

 Obstructive sleep apnea symptoms are serious, and it’s important to seek help right away if you’re experiencing these issues.
 Without obstructive sleep apnea treatment, you’re two to three times more likely to suffer from a stroke, heart attack, or another heart and vascular problem.